"Safer Schools Together"

 Drug use continues to be a significant problem plaguing society today.
 The majority of teens, college students, and young adults using drugs are not drug addicts; they are simply experimenting.
 Whether experimentation starts with the “challenges” promoted online, vaping, trying pot, or popping pills, a few bad decisions can lead down a path with many consequences.
 This problem is independent of gender, age, race, culture, and socio-economic group and occurs equally in urban and rural areas.

-Lynn Reimer, President of ACT on Drugs, Inc.
+Presented by: Lynn Reimer, President of ACT on Drugs, Inc.

 Note - You must register for this pre-conference webinar to receive the Zoom link.
 Registration for this event is undefinedseparate from registration for the conference.